Ko ngā pūrākau a te hunga FASD | Stories from those with FASD

 Te whakahaere pūtea Money Management

 How often do you run out of money for kai?
-How often do you seem to owe money to people, and not be able to pay them back.
+How often do you seem to owe money to people, and not be able to pay them back?
 Are you unable to pay your bills?
 If you find managing your money difficult, you are not alone.

 It is a relatively common problem for people with FASD, and it is all to do with the way your brain works.
 However, there are things you can do to manage your money better.

-Strategies to use to use your money wisely
+Strategies to use your money wisely

 • Have an allowance each day/week/month that is broken up into smaller payments for certain things.